mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

   * `USER` - New database user has AWS IAM user credentials.
   * `ROLE` -  New database user has credentials associated with an AWS IAM role.

-* `ldap_auth_type` - (Optional) Method by which the provided username is authenticated.
-If no value is given, Atlas uses the default value of NONE.
+* `ldap_auth_type` - (Optional) Method by which the provided `username` is authenticated.
+If no value is given, Atlas uses the default value of `NONE`.
-  * `NONE` -	Atlas authenticates this user through SCRAM-SHA, not LDAP.
+  * `NONE` -	Atlas authenticates this user through [SCRAM-SHA](https://docs.mongodb.com/manual/core/security-scram/), not LDAP.
-  * `USER` - LDAP server authenticates this user through the user's LDAP user. `username` must also be a fully qualified distinguished name, as defined in RFC-2253.
+  * `USER` - LDAP server authenticates this user through the user's LDAP user. `username` must also be a fully qualified distinguished name, as defined in [RFC-2253](https://tools.ietf.org/html/rfc2253).
   * `GROUP` - LDAP server authenticates this user using their LDAP user and authorizes this user using their LDAP group.
+To learn more about LDAP security, see [Set up User Authentication and Authorization with LDAP](https://docs.atlas.mongodb.com/security-ldaps). `username` must also be a fully qualified distinguished name, as defined in [RFC-2253](https://tools.ietf.org/html/rfc2253).

 ### Roles